 In the case of transport, a firm produces movements of different things between many origins and destinations (OD pairs), during different periods.
-Strictly, then, the product of a transport firm is a vector $Y = \{y{ijkt}\}$, where y{ijkt} represents flow of type k (goods or persons), between origin i and destination j, during period t (Jara-Díaz, 1982a,b; Winston, 1985; Braeutigam, 1999).
-JDC and many others have noted that, as vector Y can not be used in the empirical work because of its dimension, estimated cost functions are specified in terms of aggregates that represent both products -e.g. ton-kilometers, total passengers, seat-miles- and so-called attributes -e.g. average length of haul or average load factor.
-Although both the strict description of transport output and the need to use aggregates for econometric purposes have been frequently recognized in the literature1, JDC stressed a fundamental fact, i.e. that behind these aggregates hides vector Y as defined above, and that this can and must be recognized when doing economic analyses.
-As economies of scale analyze cost behavior as all outputs expand by the same proportion (Panzar and Willig, 1977), a correct calculation of scale economies in transport activities should be related with the same growth of all flows in vector Y (something firstly hinted by Griliches, 1972).
-But this could be analyzed from an estimated cost function $\widetilde{C}(\widetilde{Y})$ -where $\widetilde{Y} = \{\widetilde{y}1, ..., \widetilde{y}h, ..., \widetilde{y}{H^0}\}$ is the vector of aggregates-by examining the behavior of each aggregate \widetilde{y}h when Y varies.
-If aggregates are formally written as functions of Y, i.e. $\widetilde{y}h \equiv \widetilde{y}h(Y)$, then $\widetilde{C}(\widetilde{Y}) \equiv \widetilde{C}(\widetilde{Y}(Y))$.
-From this basic observation, and by looking at scale in terms of the elasticities of cost with respect to the elements of Y, JDC showed that an internally consistent calculation of the degree of scale economies can be obtained using the elasticities of cost with respect to the aggregates \tilde{y}h , provided each of these elasticities is weighted by its (local) degree of homogeneity with respect to Y.2 In what follows, we will call vector Y the true product following Jara-Díaz (1982a) and Winston (1985), to distinguish it from the aggregate product used in empirical work.
+Strictly, then, the product of a transport firm is a vector $Y = \{y{iikt}\}$, where y{iikt} represents flow of type k (goods or persons), between origin i and destination j, during period t (Jara-Díaz, 1982a,b; Winston, 1985; Braeutigam, 1999).
+JDC and many others have noted that as vector Y can not be used in the empirical work because of its dimension, estimated cost functions are specified in terms of aggregates that represent both products - such as ton-kilometres, total passengers, seat-miles - and so-called attributes - such as average length of haul or average load factor.
+Although both the strict description of transport output and the need to use aggregates for econometric purposes have been frequently recognised in the literature,1 JDC stressed a fundamental fact, namely that behind these aggregates hides vector Y as defined above, and that this can and must be recognised when undertaking economic analyses.
+As economies of scale analyse cost behaviour as all outputs expand by the same proportion (Panzar and Willig, 1977), a correct calculation of scale economies in transport activities should be related with the same growth of all flows in vector Y (something first hinted by Griliches, 1972).
+But this could be analysed from an estimated cost function $\tilde{C}(\tilde{Y})$ - where $\tilde{Y} = \{\tilde{y}1, \dots, \tilde{y}h, \dots, \tilde{y}{H^0}\}$ is the vector of aggregates - by examining the behaviour of each aggregate \tilde{y}h when Y varies.
+If aggregates are formally written as functions of Y, that is, $\tilde{y}h \equiv \tilde{y}h(Y)$, then $C(Y) \equiv C(Y(Y))$.
+From this basic observation, and by looking at scale in terms of the elasticities of cost with respect to the elements of Y, JDC showed that an internally consistent calculation of the degree of scale economies can be obtained using the elasticities of cost with respect to the aggregates \tilde{y}h , provided each of these elasticities is weighted by its

-For example, Gillen et al. (1990, p.13) state that "ideally one would treat every type of airline service in every city pair market as a separate output.
+1For example, Gillen et al. (1990, p.13) state that "ideally one would treat every type of airline service in every city pair market as a separate output.
 The impossibility of estimating a cost function with thousands of outputs requires some aggregation of the data.
-After aggregation, output attribute variables are introduced to control for some of the aggregation bias".
+After aggregation, output attribute variables are introduced to control for some of the aggregation bias."
 Braeutigam (1999, p.68) states that "treating the movement of each commodity from each origin to each destination as a separate product would be desirable.
-There would be so many outputs however, that estimating a cost function would be impossible".
-See also Winston (1985, p.
-64-65) and Small (1992, p.50).
+There would be so many outputs however, that estimating a cost function would be impossible."
+See also Winston (1985, p.64-65) and Small (1992, p.50).